 Instructor: Albano

 Community Organizing: Read Less [-]

 SOC WEL 257 Financial Management 1 Unit

+Terms offered: Fall 2019, Fall 2018, Fall 2017

 This course provides both theoretical knowledge and practical skills for managing scarce resources in social service organizations.
 Students will learn tools and techniques for effective planning and budgeting as well as how to design information systems to control, evaluate, and revise plans.
 Accounting principles and systems will be examined from a management perspective with an emphasis on designing systems to meet the unique management information needs of different organizations.
 The use and development of internal and external financial statements will be covered.
 Students will learn the tools and techniques of financial statement analysis, interpretation, and presentation.
 The course is designed to develop the core financial management skills needed by senior and middle managers in large and small social service organizations.

 Financial Management: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of lecture per week

+Additional Details

+Subject/Course Level: Social Welfare/Graduate

+Grading: Letter grade.

 Formerly known as: 298

 Financial Management: Read Less [-]

 SOC WEL 260 Forensic Social Work 2 Units

-Terms offered: Spring 2021, Spring 2020, Spring 2019 Focuses on issues arising within the practice of forensic social work in correctional settings (jails, prisons, and probation and parole departments), especially practice with people whose social positions and/or mental health struggles render them disproportionately affected by incarceration.
+Terms offered: Spring 2022, Spring 2021, Spring 2020

+Focuses on issues arising within the practice of forensic social work in correctional settings (jails, prisons, and probation and parole departments), especially practice with people whose social positions and/or mental health struggles render them disproportionately affected by incarceration.
 Uses a person-in-environment perspective to explore the phenomenology of corrections, paying particular attention to the intersection of social identities and psychological capacities among individuals who are incarcerated, the complexities of the systems within which social workers attempt to create change, and the historical and contemporary role of incarceration in the United States.

 Forensic Social Work: Read More [+]

+Rules & Requirements

 Prerequisites: Social Welfare 240 and Social Welfare 241

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of seminar per week

+Additional Details

+Subject/Course Level: Social Welfare/Graduate

+Grading: Letter grade.